 Vaccination during pregnancy is not a new concept.
 Patients are vaccinated against other viruses such as influenza and pertussis (TDaP).
 Data have shown that vaccines help protect people from becoming very sick.
 It also helps protect the mother and provides antibodies to the baby.

 If you are pregnant or breastfeeding and are considering getting vaccinated against COVID-19, consult with your health care provider.
-COVID-19 vaccination is recommended for everyone who is eligible—people ages six months and older.
+COVID-19 vaccination is recommended for everyone six months and older.
 COVID-19 vaccines are effective at protecting people from the virus and is the best method to keep you from getting seriously ill, being hospitalized, and even dying.